lperamo/lperamo/README.md

 [My portfolio](https://lionel-peramo.com) is available only in french as of now.
 You will find my experiences and my skills there.

-I am the creator of the PHP framework [OTRA](https://github.com/lperamo/otra).
+I am the creator of the PHP framework [OTRA](https://github.com/lperamo/otra) and the frontend library [EcoComposer](https://ecocomposer.dev).